fender/dmeapp/README.md

     * `/index.html` - The route web page for our app.
   * `/assets` - Any assets to be used in the app, such as images, should be placed here.
   * `/scss` - Contains our Sass. `styles.scss` is responsible for loading all sass files.
 See below for further details.
-  * `vendor` - Contains all vendor packages that are installed via [Bower](http://bower.io/).
-Hands off!
   * `Gruntfile.js` - This file tells Grunt about our automated workflows.
   * `bower.json` - Contains the vendor packages that our app requires.
 Bower uses this file to install/update packages.
   * `.bowerrc` - Bower configuration file pointing to where installed packages exist.
   * `module.prefix` and `module.suffix` - Used to wrap around our AngularJS scripts to prevent conflicts.
   * `package.json` - Contains packaging info and Node module dependencies.

-There is also 2 directories you may notice that are not part of the git repo as they are added to our `.gitignore`.
 * `dist` - Compiled code ends up here.
 This is ultimately the folder that we serve clients.
+* `vendor` - Contains all vendor packages that are installed via [Bower](http://bower.io/).
 * `node_modules` - Required node modules are installed here.

 ### Development

 So you want to develop huh?
 Well you're in luck.
-Using Grunt, we've made it simple to automate the development workflow of a large front-end app such as this.
+Using [Grunt](http://gruntjs.com/), we've made it simple to automate the development workflow of a large front-end app such as this.

 Running `grunt` in the root directory will build a development environment for dmeapp by going through the following steps.